You have a scalloped tongue. Now what?

 It’s the beginning of a chronic problem that gets worse with age.

-It has implications for future problems such as chronic sinus issues, eczema, high cholesterol, diabetes, or gout.
+A swollen, scalloped tongue has implications for future problems such as chronic sinus issues, eczema, high cholesterol, diabetes, rheumatoid arthritis, gout, or even cognitive decline.

 Healing your scalloped tongue requires daily effort and intention.

-You do have to continue to exercise, eat clean, and hydrate.
+You have to continue to exercise, eat clean, and hydrate.

 When you fix your scalloped tongue, a lot of the other health problems dissolve.